 Explanation of the Name

 Idido is the name of the village where the centralized washing station for this coffee is located.
 But the Idido Cooperative works with growers in 8 Kabeles (villages).
 These villages include: The Idido village itself which is also called Wegida, Aricha, Direto, Ela Tenecha, Gersse, Bowicha, H Badmie, and Charbanita.

-Yirgacheffe is likely the most famous or second-most famous town—Harrar being the other—in all of Ethiopia.
+Yirgacheffe is likely the most famous or second-most famous coffee town—Harrar being the other—in all of Ethiopia.
 When we first traveled to Yirgacheffe almost a decade ago, it was hard to believe that a town so tiny that if you blinked while driving through it you might miss it, could have such a reputation.
 The reputation, however, is there for a reason.
-Yirgacheffe revolutionized Ethiopian coffee back in the 1950s by building a washing station to process coffee in the "washed" style popular in Latin America at that time.
+Yirgacheffe revolutionized Ethiopian coffee decades ago by building a washing station to process coffee in the "washed" style popular in Latin America at that time.
 Yirgacheffe quickly became famous for its sweetly complex, almost tea-like washed coffees, and the area around Yirgacheffe town remains heaven for coffee buyers around the world, including us.
-Fertile soil, staggering altitude, ideal climate, and unique heirloom coffee varieties make this a truly special coffee region.
+Staggering altitude, ideal climates, and unique heirloom coffee varieties make this a truly special coffee region.

 General Place Information